Suhl – Schmalkalden-Meiningen – Hildburghausen – Sonneberg

 Suhl – Schmalkalden-Meiningen – Hildburghausen – Sonneberg is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
-Under the current constituency numbering system, it is designated as constituency 196.
+Under the current constituency numbering system, it is designated as constituency 195.
 It is located in southwestern Thuringia, comprising the city of Suhl and the districts of Hildburghausen, Schmalkalden-Meiningen, and Sonneberg.
+The constituency is almost exactly coterminous with the Bezirk Suhl of East Germany.

 Suhl – Schmalkalden-Meiningen – Hildburghausen – Sonneberg was created for the inaugural 1990 federal election after German reunification.
-Since 2021, it has been represented by Frank Ullrich of the Social Democratic Party (SPD).
+From 2021 to 2025, it has been represented by Frank Ullrich of the Social Democratic Party (SPD).
+Since 2025 it is been represented by Robert Teske of the AfD.

 Geography

 Suhl – Schmalkalden-Meiningen – Hildburghausen – Sonneberg is located in southwestern Thuringia.
 As of the 2021 federal election, it comprises the independent city of Suhl and the districts of Hildburghausen, Schmalkalden-Meiningen, and Sonneberg.

 History

 Suhl – Schmalkalden-Meiningen – Hildburghausen – Sonneberg was created after German reunification in 1990, then known as Suhl – Schmalkalden – Ilmenau – Neuhaus.
 In the 2002 through 2013 elections, it was named Suhl – Schmalkalden-Meiningen – Hildburghausen.
 It acquired its current name in the 2017 election.
 In the 1990 through 1998 elections, it was constituency 307 in the numbering system.
 In the 2002 election, it was number 199.
 In the 2005 election, it was number 198.
 In the 2009 and 2013 elections, it was number 197.
-Since the 2017 election, it has been number 196.
+In the 2017 and 2021 elections, it was number 196.
+From the 2025 election, it has been number 195.

 Originally, the constituency comprised the city of Suhl and the districts of Landkreis Suhl, Schmalkalden, Ilmenau, and Neuhaus.
-From 2002 through 2013, it comprised the city of Suhl and the districts of Schmalkalden-Meiningen and Hildburghausen.
-It acquired its current borders in the 2017 election.
+In a 1994 district reform, most of these districts were merged.
+From 2002 through 2013, it comprised the city of Suhl and the new districts of Schmalkalden-Meiningen and Hildburghausen.
+It acquired its current borders in the 2017 election, adding the small southern district of Sonneberg.